monyhar/monyhar/monyhar/docs/gpu/gpu_testing.md

 test to the appropriate set of bots.
 Be careful when adding large new test steps to all of the bots, because the GPU bots are a limited resource and do not currently have the capacity to absorb large new test suites.
-It is safer to get new tests running on the chromium.gpu.fyi waterfall first, and expand from there to the chromium.gpu waterfall (which will also make them run against every Chromium CL by virtue of the `linux-rel`, `mac-rel`, `win7-rel` and `android-marshmallow-arm64-rel` tryservers' mirroring of the bots on this waterfall – so be careful!).
+It is safer to get new tests running on the monyhar.gpu.fyi waterfall first, and expand from there to the monyhar.gpu waterfall (which will also make them run against every Chromium CL by virtue of the `linux-rel`, `mac-rel`, `win7-rel` and `android-marshmallow-arm64-rel` tryservers' mirroring of the bots on this waterfall – so be careful!).

-Tryjobs which add new test steps to the chromium.gpu.json file will run those new steps during the tryjob, which helps ensure that the new test won't break once it starts running on the waterfall.
+Tryjobs which add new test steps to the monyhar.gpu.json file will run those new steps during the tryjob, which helps ensure that the new test won't break once it starts running on the waterfall.

-Tryjobs which modify chromium.gpu.fyi.json can be sent to the `win_optional_gpu_tests_rel`, `mac_optional_gpu_tests_rel` and `linux_optional_gpu_tests_rel` tryservers to help ensure that they won't break the FYI bots.
+Tryjobs which modify monyhar.gpu.fyi.json can be sent to the `win_optional_gpu_tests_rel`, `mac_optional_gpu_tests_rel` and `linux_optional_gpu_tests_rel` tryservers to help ensure that they won't break the FYI bots.